Donald Campbell (anaesthetist)

-Sir Donald Campbell (8 March 1930 – 14 September 2004) was a Scottish anaesthetist and the dean of the Royal College of Anaesthetists from 1982–85.
+Sir Donald Campbell (8 March 1930 – 14 September 2004) was a Scottish anesthetist and the dean of the Royal College of Anaesthetists from 1982–85.

-A native of Rutherglen, he was awarded CBE in the 1987 Birthday Honours and knighted in the 1994 New Year Honours for services to medicine.
+A native of Rutherglen, he was awarded a CBE in the 1987 Birthday Honours and knighted in the 1994 New Year Honours for services to medicine.
 In 1994 he was also elected a member of the Harveian Society of Edinburgh.